 Is it currently more dangerous to travel to the Middle-East?

-The current tensions within the region mean that yes, it is currently more dangerous to travel to the Middle-East, but the reality is that away from the currently flashpoints of Palestine, Israel and the Golan Heights, the actual danger level has not increased all that much.
+The current tensions within the region mean that yes, it is currently more risky to travel to some areas in the Middle-East, but the reality is that away from the current flashpoints of Palestine, Israel and the Golan Heights, the actual danger level has not increased all that much.

 Generally speaking, we feel that so long as you follow the heightened security protocol then there really is not a huge amount more risk than at “normal” times.